yahhamdii/test-adeo/README.md

 Some features have been implemented by a previous developer.
 You need to check if all user stories have been completed.
 If you find some issues or enhancements, feel free to create a new pull request on the same repository.

+## Requirements

+- All your changes should be in a new branch.
+You have to open a new pull request to push your work in this repository.
+- No library/modules should be added.
+- **Code readability**, structure and consistency
+- **Tests**, and how they are written
+- Usage of comments

 ## User story #1 filter
 The customer would like to filter the above lists by animals name and print a formatted list in the console.